GorginZ/website/content/page/tech/GRWM-for-production/index.md

 To get scheduled on an appropriate node by [kube-scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) the workload should define what resources or other host requirements it needs.

 - What are the application's resource requirements?
 This includes CPU, memory and ephemeral storage.
-What would appropriate requests be?
+What would appropriate [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) be?
+Resource requests are used to appropriately schedule the workload on an accommodating node.
-- Node requirements:
+- Node requirements.
+To get scheduled on a particular type of node you have a number of levers available to you which are documented [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).:
   - Are there specialised nodes available that this workload needs to use (high memory, or different architectures, need GPUs?)
   - Should the workload isolated from other workloads?
   - OS?
 - Is the workload "critical" or very high priority?
 Administrators may allow you to leverage [PriorityClasses](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass).